AlecRosenbaum/alecrosenbaum.github.io/resume.md

 #### Elevator Simulation and Analysis (Course Project)

 * Implemented an event-based simulator in Python that logs actor's state changes to a local database.
-* Implementated various "smart" and simple elevator algorithms.
+* Implemented various "smart" and simple elevator algorithms.
 * Performed analytics using SQLite, Python, and matplotlib to show how the elevator algorithm influenced queue lengths, wait times, service times, and coorelations between these elements.

 #### Passive Notifications for Bus Arrival Times (Individual Project)